 located in areas defined in rule .0301(d)

-(a) The following implementation schedule shall apply only to owners and operators of UST systems located within areas defined in Rule .0301(d) of this Section.
-This implementation schedule shall be used by the Department for tank owners and operators to comply with the secondary containment requirements contained in Rule .0301(d) for new UST systems and the secondary containment requirements contained in Rule .0302(a) for existing UST systems.
+(a) The following implementation schedule shall apply only to owners and operators of UST systems located within areas described in Rule .0301(d) of this Section.
+This implementation schedule shall govern tank owners and operators in complying with the secondary containment requirements set forth in Rule .0301(d) for new UST systems and the secondary containment requirements set forth in Rule .0302(a) for existing UST systems.

 (1) All new UST systems and replacements to an UST system shall be provided with secondary containment as of April 1, 2001.